Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order other tests to look at how well your heart is working.
+Your healthcare provider may also order other tests to look at how well your heart is working.
 These tests may include:

-Electrocardiogram, or ECG/EKG, which tests your heart's electrical impulses to see if it is beating normally
+Electrocardiogram, or ECG, which tests your heart's electrical impulses to see if it is beating normally

-Stress test, in which you may have to exercise while being monitored by EKG
+Stress test, in which you may have to exercise while being monitored by ECG

 Echocardiogram, which uses sound waves to make pictures of your heart

 Cardiac catheterization.
-For this test, a doctor puts a tube into your blood vessels and injects dye.
+For this test, a healthcare provider puts a tube into your blood vessels and injects dye.
 X-rays are then done to look for clogs in the vessels.

-Your doctor may also order tests for high blood pressure or blood sugar, or glucose.
+Your provider may also order tests for high blood pressure or blood sugar, or glucose.

 What do my test results mean?